reniajy/speeches/README.md

 Secondly, the clothes you wear conveys your message without saying a word.
 You should wear a suit and tie with high quality and good taste in the business conference.
-Ladies dress nice, respected, confident, elegant in dark blue, dark grey, grey or black.
+Ladies dress nice, respected, confident and elegant.

-Men wear dark blue, dark gray, gray, but not in the black suits.
+Men had better not wear black suits.
 Black suit is usually worn at a funeral.
 Magenta and blue ties are mostly used for every occasion.

 ### 3

 Thirdly, how to communicate with others, I can understand who you are as long as you speak with me.
 A man's speech indicates his family background and social status.
-A good word warms three winters.
+A good word makes you warm for three winters.
 We always like those people who also like us.

 ### 4